-Rule 85: Presentation of Evidence (amended 1 August 2003)
+Rule 85: Presentation of Evidence (amended 14 May 2005)

 - (A) Each party is entitled to call witnesses and present evidence.
-Unless otherwise directed by the Trial Chamber in the interests of justice, evidence at the trial shall be presented in the following sequence: - i.
-Evidence for the prosecution; - ii.
-Evidence for the defence; - iii.
-Prosecution evidence in rebuttal, with leave of the Trial Chamber; - iv.
-Evidence ordered by the Trial Chamber. - (B) Examination-in-chief, cross-examination and re-examination shall be allowed in each case.
-It shall be for the party calling a witness to examine him in chief, but a Judge may at any stage put any question to the witness. - (C) The accused may, if he so desires, appear as a witness in his own defence. - (D) Evidence may be given directly in court, or via such communications media, including video, closed-circuit television, as the Trial Chamber may order.
+Unless otherwise directed by the Trial Chamber in the interests of justice, evidence at the trial shall be presented in the following sequence: - (i) Evidence for the prosecution; - (ii) Evidence for the defence; - (iii) Prosecution evidence in rebuttal, with leave of the Trial Chamber; - (iv) Evidence ordered by the Trial Chamber. - (B) Examination-in-chief, cross-examination and re-examination shall be allowed in each case.
+It shall be for the party calling a witness to examine him in chief, but a Judge may at any stage put any question to the witness. - (C) The accused may, if he so desires, appear as a witness in his own defence.
+If he chooses to do so, he shall give his evidence under oath or affirmation and, as the case may be, thereafter call his witnesses - (D) Evidence may be given directly in court, or via such communications media, including video, closed-circuit television, as the Trial Chamber may order.

-Rule 86: Closing Arguments (amended 1 August 2003)
+Rule 86: Closing Arguments (amended 14 May 2005)

-- (A) After the presentation of all the evidence, the Prosecutor shall and the defence may present a closing argument. - (B) A party may file a final trial submissions with the Trial Chamber before the day set for the presentation of that party's closing argument. - (C) The parties shall inform the Trial Chamber of the anticipated length of closing arguments; the Trial Chamber may limit the length of those arguments in the interests of justice.
+- (A) After the presentation of all the evidence, the Prosecutor shall and the defence may present a closing argument. - (B) A party shall file a final trial brief with the Trial Chamber not later than five days prior to the day set for the presentation of that party's closing argument. - (C) The parties shall inform the Trial Chamber of the anticipated length of closing arguments; the Trial Chamber may limit the length of those arguments in the interests of justice.